reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

   - The `onCacheEntryAdded` lifecycle can be used for streaming updates by updating cache over time based on server push connections

 :::

+## What's Next?

+Congratulations, **you've completed the Redux Essentials tutorial!** You should now have a solid understanding of what Redux Toolkit and React-Redux are, how to write and organize Redux logic, Redux data flow and usage with React, and how to use APIs like `configureStore` and `createSlice`.
+You should also see how RTK Query can simplify the process of fetching and using cached data.

+The ["What's Next?" section in Part 6](./part-6-performance-normalization.md) has links to additional resources for app ideas, tutorials, and documentation.

+For more details on using RTK Query, see [the RTK Query usage guide docs](https://redux-toolkit.js.org/rtk-query/usage/queries) and [API reference](https://redux-toolkit.js.org/rtk-query/api/createApi).

+If you're looking for help with Redux questions, come join [the `#redux` channel in the Reactiflux server on Discord](https://www.reactiflux.com).

+**Thanks for reading through this tutorial, and we hope you enjoy building applications with Redux!**